natsuapo/keplerjis/README.md

 ### (update 2022/2/15) Modifying several actions:
 - This action modification part is for creating dashboard.

-### (update 2022/2/28) Modifying filtering setting and removing part.
-(This is for dashboard devlopment, not really important to general users)

 ### implementation:
 ~~Currently Mapbox access token is provided by the author, but it would be better to add your own Mapbox access token to line 40~~